abdulwaheed76/practices/README.md

 #### ssh keys
 add ssh keys so you do not have to type password everytime and also you will need it for getting some of our private modules via npm. https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

+### Remove name, email
+locally and on github.com settings

 ## Node, npm
 #### nvm